10k and 5k Dublin Run in the Dark - 16th November 2016

-Join The Mark Pollock Trust and thousands of fellow runners in Dublin on the 11th of November and support our ongoing research to find a cure for spinal cord injury.
+Join us and thousands of fellow runners in Dublin to Run in the Dark on the 16th November and support our ongoing research to find a cure for spinal cord injury.
 Take part in this unique multi location event and run in the dark for 5k or 10k.
 If your trainers are a little dusty you can even walk the route.
 Everyone who takes part on the night will be playing a big part in finding a cure for spinal cord injury.
-The Dublin event will leave from Dublin City Centre at 8.00pm on the 11th of November.
+The Dublin event will leave from Dublin City Centre at 8.00pm on the 16th November.

 RUN NIGHT INSTRUCTIONS

-A Bag Drop facility will be available at the CHQ building.
+There will be a specific bag drop facility for your number range on the pontoon area beside the CHQ building.
 Please bear in mind that if you deposit any baggage in this area it is entirely at your own risk.
 Do not leave any valuables in this area.
 No bags will be accepted after 7.40pm.
 Please put your detachable baggage label (from the bottom of your run number) on your bag before leaving it in.
 The Bag Drop facility is only for the storage of bags, unfortunately this is not a changing facility.
 An Information Helpdesk will also be located at the Bag Drop should you have any queries.

 Please note that the start time is 8.00pm and it is imperative that the event starts at this time.
 Please ensure you are at the start line for 7.45pm.
 The start line is located on Custom House Quay and is different from last year.